idgetto/CompArchFA15/midterm/specification-document.md

 ### I/O ###

 This device takes one input and sends one output.
-The controller take receives data in the form of a push button.
+The controller receives data in the form of a push button.
 The output of the controller illiminates an LED.

 ### Operational Modes ###